bryanbraun/bryanbraun.github.io/_posts/2023-06-06-the-stories-we-tell-ourselves.md

 > "The beauty of being mentally high functioning in our society is that you can trade it for almost anything.
 You can be happy and smart—it’s just going to take more work.
 If you’re smart, you can figure out how to be healthy within your genetic constraints and how to be wealthy within your environmental constraints.
 If you’re smart, you can figure out how to be happy within your biological constraints."

 Doctors still take medicine when they are sick.
 It isn't "self-manipulation."
-It's doing what gets results because you want the results<a href="#footnote-2"><sup>2</sup></a>.
+It's doing what gets results because you want the results<sup id="fnref-2"><a href="#fn-2" class="footnote-ref">2</a></sup>.

 We should think of our mental health in the same way.
 If we're too proud to deliberately choose new narratives when our old ones aren't working, we hurt ourselves for no reason.